hammingweight/gangplank/README.md

 # Gangplank
 ## Export Keras metrics to Prometheus
 [Prometheus](https://prometheus.io/) is a monitoring system that pulls metrics from applications and infrastructure.
-While polling works for applications that are continuously running, scraping metrics does not work well with batch jobs such as machine learning training or evaluation jobs.
-The Prometheus [Pushgateway](https://prometheus.io/docs/instrumenting/pushing/) is middleware that connects batch jobs to Prometheus.

-Gangplank is a Keras [callback](https://keras.io/api/callbacks/) for pushing Keras training and testing metrics to Prometheus via a pushgateway.
+Gangplank is a Python package for exposing Keras model metrics to Prometheus.
+Metrics can be exported from training, evaluation and inference tasks.
+Training and testing metrics are exported using the Prometheus [Pushgateway](https://prometheus.io/docs/instrumenting/pushing/).
+Inference metrics are exposed by instrumenting a proxy of a Keras model.

-### What metrics are exported?
+## What metrics are exported?
+### Training Metrics
 During training, the following metrics are exported:
  * The number of completed training epochs
  * The time spent training